peter-mouland/42/README.md

 *   How you use your time effectively to ensure personal and corporate technical progression?
 *   Managing your own time
 *   Credo/ethics - what we expect of you as developers
+*   How to make things simpler.
+How to make software more comprehensible.
+*   How to make entire systems easily navigable.
+*   Making software better by having only ultra fast tests.
+*   Writing rigorous contract tests.

 ### Talks